 - Develops and enhances state and local partnerships

 - Provides programmatic expertise through technical assistance and training

 - Develops collaborative leadership and coordination to reduce duplication

-- Addresses health equity and eliminate health disparities
+- Addresses health equity and eliminates health disparities

 - Supports local health departments through health coalitions

 - Improves functions and processes through public health accreditation

 PHHSBG legislation requires accountability by evaluating and reporting on program activities and health status indicators each year with assistance from the Block Grant Information System (BGIS).
 Further, all program objectives and activities must link to the Healthy People 2030 leading health indicators.